 But those craving political intrigue this spring need look no farther than the University of Texas at Austin and Texas A&M University campuses, where student body election seasons have been anything but ordinary.

 At UT, two candidates for student body president were disqualified for campaign violations.
-One of those students sued the university ...
+One of those students sued the university and ...